Surface Pro X hands-on review: The Surface I’ve always wanted

 Another important piece of the puzzle is LTE, which comes integrated in Qualcomm chips.
 It’s not an extra cost, and won’t release late, as the Surface Pro LTE models have in the past.

 As for ports, Microsoft heard the complaints and went all-in on USB-C. Gone is mini-DisplayPort and USB-A. Instead, you get just two USB-C slots, a headphone jack, and the magnetic Surface Connect dock.

-The Surface Pro X goes on sale in November, starting at $999.
+The Surface Pro X is available now for $999.
 That price doesn’t include the Pen and Type Cover.

 - Microsoft’s next-generation, slim-bezel Surface Pro X is now available